cmu-sei/crucible/docs/alloy-overview.md

         "TokenExpirationBufferSeconds": 900
       },

-The default setting for the maximum number of active implementations per user is **two**.
-However, this can be changed in the `MaxImplementationsForBasicUser` setting.
+The default setting for the maximum number of active events per user is **two**.
+However, this can be changed in the `MaxEventsForBasicUser` setting.

       "Resource": {
-        "MaxImplementationsForBasicUser": 2
+        "MaxEventsForBasicUser": 2
       }

 ## Alloy User Interface

 The Alloy user interface as viewed by a user consists of two screens:

- - **Labs:** contains a list of definitions and labs available to the user
+- **Labs:** contains a list of event templates and labs available to the user.
- - **Launch:** contains a view of a specific definition or lab.
-Here, the user can **Launch** an implementation if no active implementation exists for this user and definition combination.
-If an active implementation already exists, then the user can open it in Player or end it.
+- **Launch:** contains a view of a specific event template or lab.
+Here, the user can **Launch** an event if no active event exists for this user and event template combination.
+If an active event already exists, then the user can open it in Player or end it.

-> **Note:** Currently, there is **no** error reporting when launching a definition or lab.
+> **Note:** Currently, there is **no** error reporting when launching an event template or lab.
 If an error occurs, the user is returned to the Launch screen.